-When a process is created (fork), it remains in the same class as its parent (for more information on inheritance, see Section 5.1.3, "Interaction with inheritance" on page 143).
-Usually, reclassification happens when the new process calls the system call exec.
+When a process is created (fork), it remains in the same class as its parent (for more information on inheritance, see Section 5.1.3, "Interaction with inheritance" on page 179).
+By the time the new process calls exec, WLM checks the assignment rules to decide if the process should be assigned to another class and, if necessary, initiates the reclassification.
 In order to classify the process, WLM starts by examining the top level rules list for the active configuration to find out which superclass the process should belong to.
-For this purpose, WLM takes the rules one at a time in the order in which they appear in the file and checks the current values for the process attributes against the values and lists of values specified in the rule.
+For this purpose, WLM applies the rules one at a time in the order in which they appear in the file and checks the current values for the process attributes against the values and lists of values specified in the rule.
 When a match is found, the process will be assigned to the superclass named in the first field of the rule.
-Then, the rules list for the superclass is examined in the same way to determine which subclass of the rules, each of its attributes must match the corresponding field in the rule.
+The rules list for the superclass the process should be assigned to.
+For a process to match one of the rules, each of its attributes must match the corresponding field in the rule.
 The rules to determine whether the value of a process attribute matches the values in the field of the rules list are as follows: